 The records must contain sufficient information to identify the beneficiary, indicate contact information, justify clinical diagnosis, and warrant the treatment and end results.
-The required content includes the following:
+The required content includes, but is not limited to, the following:

 - Personal data;

 - Medical history, physical exam, clinical findings, diagnostic/laboratory orders, results, and treatment;

 - Scheduled follow-up visits when necessary;

 - Telephone encounters of a clinical nature;

 - Documentation of continuing care, referral, and follow up;

 - Signed informed consent;

 - Signed refusal of services;

 - Allergies and drug reactions; and

 - Entries by counseling and social service staff.